 Ososo Kingdom

-On August 29, 2024, HRH.
+On August 29, 2024, HRM.
 Oba (King) Bamidele Obaitan, Okuodu III, Oyan’Ososo of Ososo Kingdom, entered into a comprehensive economic development agreement with US based NGO Sustainable Communities Corporation (SCC) and its Nigerian NGO counterpart, Michael Sauvante Care Foundation (MSCF), to implement the Sustainable Communities Framework (SCF) in Ososo Kingdom.
 That includes nearly every item that is listed on the page titled “What Can Be Done With SCF”.

 Basic Food Grants